sendgrid/sendgrid-go/USAGE.md

 }
 ```

-##  Retrieve the totals for each email statistic metric for all subusers.
+##  Retrieve the totals for each email statistic metric for all sub-users.

-**This endpoint allows you to retrieve the total sums of each email statistic metric for all subusers over the given date range.**
+**This endpoint allows you to retrieve the total sums of each email statistic metric for all sub-users over the given date range.**

-While you can always view the statistics for all email activity on your account, subuser statistics enable you to view specific segments of your stats.
-Emails sent, bounces, and spam reports are always tracked for subusers.
+While you can always view the statistics for all email activity on your account, sub-user statistics enable you to view specific segments of your stats.
+Emails sent, bounces, and spam reports are always tracked for sub-users.
 Unsubscribes, clicks, and opens are tracked if you have enabled the required settings.

 For more information, see our [User Guide](https://sendgrid.com/docs/User_Guide/Statistics/subuser.html).